MicrosoftDocs/cpp-docs/docs/ide/refactoring/move-definition-location.md

 **When:** You have a function that you want to move to a header file.

-**Why:** You could manually move the function, but this feature will move it automatically, and create the header file if required.
+**Why:** You could manually move the function, but this feature will move it automatically, and create the header file if necessary.

 **How:**